tristanjuricek/tunerfish/README.txt

 To Do
 =====

-Can I get some kind of CI system running.

 Refine the pitch display; the sharp cymbol looks kind of funny.
 We should probably consider centering the text properly.
 Use FontMetrics to calculate the width of strings, and get those strings into a resources file.